khaya-zulu/supabase-snaplet-starter/README.md

    ```

 ## How to use

+This is the project used in our [Generate data for your Supabase local development stack](https://docs.snaplet.dev/recipes/supabase#generate-data-for-your-supabase-local-development-stack) guide.

 - Navigate to the root path (`/`) and log in.
 - Once you have completed the guide you can view the generated `todos` at the `/todos` path.